 Recent Cases include;

-- R v X (2020) currently instructed to defend a client charged with laundering the proceeds of a £150,000 “romance scam” targeting women throughout Europe.
+- R v X (2020) instructed to defend a client charged with laundering the proceeds of a £150,000 “romance scam” targeting women throughout Europe.

 - R v X (2020) client charged with assaulting her neighbour with a metal pole causing concussion.
 Acquitted after trial.